scootern917/penney_final_revisions/Documentation.md

 "Alone we can do so little; together we can do so much." – Helen Keller

 ## Overview
-Penney's Game is played by two players and one deck of cards.
-Each player chooses a three-card sequence of colors (i.e. Red or Black) and cards are drawn face-up until one of the selected sequences appear (i.e. RRR, or BRB).
-Penney's game has two variations.
+Penney's Game is a competitive, probability-based game typically played between two players who select distinct three-card sequences (combinations of Red or Black).
+As cards are drawn, the first appearance of one of the selected sequences determines the winner of that round.
+There are two main variations of the game:

 The **first variation** tallies the **total number of cards** from the initial draw until a chosen sequence appears.
 All cards in the pile are given to the player whose sequence appears.
 This is repeated until the deck runs out; any cards remaining in the pile at the end are not tallied.